fisher60/friendo-bot/README.md

 ## Dev Installation
-* You can use the above docker method to run in a dev environment or the following pipenv (if using pipenv the above environment variables must be added to the system/a .env file).*
+* You can use the above docker method to run in a dev environment or the following pipenv (if using pipenv the above environment variables must be added to the system or a file named `.env`).*

 ```bash
 # Clone the repository on the develop branch